 Poughkeepsie is situated in Dutchess County between the Lower Hudson and the Capital District regions.
-The city is home to several major corporations including IBM and educational institutions including Marist, Vassar College, Dutchess Community College and The Culinary Institute of America.
+The city is home to several major corporations including IBM and educational institutions including Marist, Vassar College, Dutchess Community College, and The Culinary Institute of America.

-The band, cheerleaders and dance team are situated behind the basket that the opposition shoots at in the second half.
+The band, cheerleaders, and dance team are situated behind the basket that the opposition shoots at in the second half.

-The best access to Poughkeepsie from the west is coming across the Mid-Hudson Bridge only two miles from campus Traveling up or down Route 9 can be time consuming with traffic often heavy and slowed by many traffic lights.
+The best access to Poughkeepsie from the west is coming across the Mid-Hudson Bridge only two miles from campus.
+Traveling up or down Route 9 can be time-consuming with traffic often heavy and slowed by many traffic lights.
 The Taconic Parkway is about 20 minutes from the arena and traffic can be less burdensome coming in on Route 55.
 I-84 is about half an hour away.
 84 East leads into Putnam County and eventually Connecticut.
 84 West heads over the Newburgh-Beacon Bridge into Orange County.
 Parking is free on campus and typically there is no shortage of spots.
 The Poughkeepsie train station, served by Metro North and Amtrak, is 1.2 miles from the stadium.

 Return on Investment 5

-The chairback seating cost $13 and bench seating is $11 for adults.
+The chairback seating costs $13 and bench seating is $11 for adults.
 Children 8 and under are $8.
 Ticket and concession prices are a bargain and parking is free which is hard to find in the sports world today and welcomed during inflationary times.

 The Red Foxes sold courtside VIP seats this year for the first time.
 The seats were formerly part of the press row and cost $500 a ticket for the season.